adaltas/ece-bigdata-2023-spring/modules/01.introduction-to-big-data/index.md

 - To save and process all the all data generated
   - E.g. Google processes 100 million pages per day
 - To deliver near real time results
-  - E.g. Google search results < 1 sec, Facebook Messenger
+  - E.g. Google search results < 0.1 sec, Facebook Messenger

 ## Big Data: The 3 Vs - Variety

 - All types of data
 - 20% structured or semi-structured, 80% unstructured

-## Who needs Big Data?
+## Who needs Big Data technologies?

 - Not only GAFAM
 - For "normal" enterprises (where data is not at the core of the business)